Introduction

 Create the Post

-The first stage of post creation is to get the data from all the Post fields and create the initial post object.
+The first stage of post creation is to retrieve data from all Post fields and create the initial post object.

 [date and time] - DEBUG --> GFFormsModel::create_post(): Starting.